-Inpatient treatment for substance abuse, also known as residential rehab, involves living within and receiving drug and alcohol addiction services at a treatment facility 24/7 for a particular period of time.
-The duration that you spend in a inpatient facility depends on the treatment plan your physician has outlined for you.
+Inpatient treatment also known as residential rehab, involves living within and receiving drug and alcohol addiction services at a treatment facility for a particular period of time.
+The duration that you spend in a inpatient rehab center depends on the treatment plan your physician has outlined for you.

-Inpatient rehabilitation centers are not one-size fits-all.
-Different rehabilitation centers cater to different psychological and physical effects of substance abuse.
-Before enrolling into a rehab center, you need to check and see if they are specialized with the exact disorder you are dealing with.
-There are centers for alcohol addiction, opioid addiction and so on.
+Before enrolling into a rehab center it is suggested that you confirm that your preferred facility specializes with the exact disorder you are dealing with.
+There are centers for alcohol addiction, opioid addiction., mental health, process addictions and so on.
 Most centers, however, treat the abuse of different substances under one roof.

-Inpatient treatment for substance abuse aims to be holistic, taking care of your physical and mental health.
-To this end, a wide range of specialists may be located on site to help you down the road to recovery.
+Inpatient treatment for alcohol and drug addiction aims to be holistic, taking care of your physical and mental health.
+To this end, a wide range of addiction specialists may be located on site to help you down the road to recovery.
 There might be doctors, nurses, psychologists, nutritionists, addiction counselors and fitness specialists waiting to help you in the recovery process.

-If you want to better your relationship with your family, some centers have onsite family therapists and marriage counselors as well as offer programs that include family therapy.
-Other rehabs offer additional activities like yoga, art and different types of sports as a way to guide you to wellness.
+If you want to better your relationship with your family members, some centers have onsite family therapists and marriage counselors as well as offer programs that include family therapy.
+Other rehabs offer additional activities like yoga, art, gyms and different types of sports as a way to guide you to wellness.

-Whether you are admitted to an inpatient center by someone else or if you admit yourself, the first step is to assess your physical health to determine your current health.
-Blood screening and testing may be involved in order to diagnose any diseases you might be suffering from.
+Whether you are admitted to an inpatient drug rehab center by someone else or if you admit yourself, the first step in residential treatment is to assess your current physical and mental health.
+Assessments, blood screenings and other testing may be involved in order to diagnose any further diseases you might be suffering from.
 Your physician will then work with you to come up with a treatment plan which can include diet changes, lifestyle changes or medication.

-Therapy sessions might also include your spouse or family.
+Therapy sessions might also include family therapy with your spouse or family.
 This is where marriage counsellors and family therapists come in.
 They will help assess the impact substance abuse has had on your family structure and guide your family through the steps to repair the wounds.

 Depending on your physical health, you might be allowed to participate in physical exercise and sports.
 You can also engage in hobbies you normally enjoy like horse riding or playing music depending on the facility you are staying at.

-At the end of your stay at the treatment facility, you might be stepped-down to a less rigorous treatment system like the Partial Hospitalization Program (PHP) our an outpatient treatment program.
-Regular follow-ups will be done after you finish your stay, with sponsors and case managers who will help you transition to the outside world.
+At the end of your stay at the treatment facility, you might be stepped-down to a less intense treatment model like the Partial Hospitalization Program (PHP) our an outpatient treatment program.
+Regular follow-ups will be done after you finish your stay, with sponsors and case managers who will help ease your transition to the outside world.

 If you enroll for an inpatient treatment program, you get to enjoy individualized around-the-clock treatment which enhances the success of your recovery.
 Here are some of the benefits of inpatient treatment programs.

 Substance abuse can lead to one neglecting their overall physical health.
-Inpatient programs treat any existing medical conditions you might have.
+Drug and alcohol treatment programs treat any existing medical conditions you might have.
 You are also assisted with continuous medical support through the detoxification period, something that could otherwise be life threatening in the absence of medical help.